sudiptog81/aos-proj/README.md

 If a path is specified, it uses a named pipe in the mode (reader or writer) specified by the argument after the path of the pipe.
 The user is prompted with a message to enter the text to be written to the pipe.
 The user can enter some text and press `Enter` to send the message.
 To end the input, the user has to type `:q` followed by the `Enter` key.
 If the pipe already exists, the program will force the user to pass the `-f` flag to overwrite it, otherwise, it will attempt to use the existing pipe.

-Multiple instances of the program have to be run to demonstrate communication between processes.
+Multiple instances of the program have to be run on different terminals to demonstrate communication between processes.
 In case multiple readers are waiting for a writer, the first reader to read from the pipe will receive the message and the rest will receive an empty string.
 This is because the message is removed from the pipe after it is read.
 Which reader receives the message is determined by the operating system scheduler.

 ```bash
 # writer process